sparksbenjamin/ListFlowBot/README.md

 Add to Azure for GraphAPI access https://learn.microsoft.com/en-us/graph/tutorials/python?tabs=aad&tutorial-step=1

 ## Donate
+[!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/sparksbenjamin)
 ---
-All development projects are fueled by personal time and caffine.
+>All development projects are fueled by personal time and caffine.
 If you feel so inclinded please feel free to buy a cup.
-[!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/sparksbenjamin)
 ---